Employee of the Year

-What is “spare time” you speak of?
-Just kidding!
+When I asked her about her spare time, she responded, "What is 'spare time' you speak of?!
 I spend a lot of my spare time working with other teachers to try out new techniques or organize conference presentations.
-For example, Kelly Baker and I wrote the self-paced professional development model “Tech Trek” and have presentation at both state and international conferences.
-When I’m doing work related extra curricular I really enjoy sewing, crafting, shopping, watching movies, and spending time with my close friends and family.
-My husband and I are currently working toward making our house “smart” with various automated systems and sensors that we can (ideally) control with our phones.
+For example, Kelly Baker and I wrote the self-paced professional development model “Tech Trek” and have presented this model at both state and international conferences."
+Her hobbies include: sewing, crafting, shopping, watching movies, and spending time with her close friends and family.
+"My husband and I are currently working toward making our house “smart” with various automated systems and sensors that we can (ideally) control with our phones."

 No serious PBIS Newsletter at Los Alisos would be complete without featuring our School Counselor Sandy Van Lant, our reigning queen of positivity.
 Sandy started at Los Alisos in December 2003, after completing her Masters of Science in School Counseling at California State University, Long Beach in August, 2003.